CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

 .. tip::

-   Choose names for your variables that are descriptive and meaningful to you or anyone else reading your code.
+   Choose names for your variables that will be descriptive and meaningful to you and anyone else reading your code.
 Generally, they should describe or relate to the information held by that variable.
 Doing this consistently will help you and others understand your code and what each variable is used for.

 We call these wisely chosen variable names "mnemonic variable names".
 The word *mnemonic* means "memory aid".
 We choose mnemonic variable names to help us